torchnyu/blog/_drafts/2020-10-28-dont-be-busy.md

 be supported by my parents.
 Others do not have that luxury.
 But other busyness can be avoided.
 Don't take more classes than necessary.
 Take some easy classes with your hard ones.
 Don't take classes while you work full-time.
-These may seem counterproductive.
+Avoid gathering responsibilities.